snfagora/MapAgora/README.md

 ## Acknowledgements

-We acknowledge support from the SNF Agora Institue and P3 Lab at the Johns Hopkins University.
+We acknowledge the administrative and financial support from the SNF Agora Institute and P3 Lab at Johns Hopkins University.